Biased graphs with no two vertex-disjoint unbalanced cycles: Proof of main-thm

 \section{Proof of \tref{main-thm}}

 First we show that \tref{main-thm} holds when $\Omega$ has at most five vertices. \begin{lemma} Let $\Omega$ be a simple tangled biased graph with at most five vertices.
 Then \tref{main-thm} holds. \end{lemma} \begin{proof} Since $\Omega$ has no blocking vertex, it has at least three vertices.
+Moreover, by Lemmas~\ref{lem:1sep} and~\ref{lem:2sep} we may assume that $\Omega$ is 2-connected.
 If $\Omega$ has exactly three vertices, then it is a fat triangle.
 Assume that $\Omega$ has exactly four vertices.
-If some vertex $v$ of $\Omega$ is not adjacent any parallel edges, then $\Omega$ is a fat triangle (with $H$ being the subgraph of $||\Omega||$ induced by the edges incident with $v$).
+If some vertex $v$ of $\Omega$ is not adjacent any parallel edges, define $H$ to be a maximal balanced subgraph of $\Omega$ containing all the edges incident with $v$.
+Let $v_1,v_2$ and $v_3$ be the vertices of $\Omega$ other than $v$.
+Then there is at least one $v_1v_2$-edge not in $H$ (and forming an unbalanced cycle with $H$), otherwise $v_3$ would be a blocking vertex of $\Omega$.
+Similarly for the other two pairs of vertices $v_i$ and $v_j$ with $i\neq j$.
+It follows that $\Omega$ is a fat triangle.
 So we may assume that every vertex of $\Omega$ is adjacent with some parallel edges.
-Moreover, since $\Omega$ is simple and has no disjoint unbalanced cycle, there is a vertex $v$ of $\Omega$ such that all parallel edges are incident with $v$ and for any other vertex $w$ of $\Omega$ there is a pair of parallel edges between $v$ and $w$.
+Moreover, since $\Omega$ is simple and has no two disjoint unbalanced cycles, there is a vertex $v$ of $\Omega$ such that all parallel edges are incident with $v$ and for any other vertex $w$ of $\Omega$ there is a pair of parallel edges between $v$ and $w$.
 Then $\Omega$ is a generalized wheel (with center $v$).

 Finally suppose that $\Omega$ has exactly five vertices $v_1,v_2,v_3,v_4,v_5$. \lref{4conn} implies that either $\Omega$ satisfies cases (T1) or (T3) or all the vertices of $\Omega$ are pairwise adjacent, i.e. $||\Omega||$ is obtained from $K_5$ by possibly adding parallel edges.